various UI failures when running under Wayland

 I'll look into the keypress problem.
 If I can get that sorted out, perhaps GtkPopover is viable.
 Otherwise, yes, adding a widget (to src/dtgtk?)
 I guess....

-#7 Updated by Dan Torop over 2 years ago
+#7 Updated by Dan Torop about 3 years ago

 Recent commits to https://github.com/dtorop/darktable/tree/wayland-fixup-popover enable Wayland trackpad scrolling.
 Wayland sends GDK_SCROLL_SMOOTH events (rather than GDK_SCROLL_UP/GDK_SCROLL_DOWN) when using a trackpad.
 It turns out that these events have been around since GTK+ 3.4, but they're only now useful to parse.
 I still need to fix scrolling in more cases (e.g. in main view of lighttable/darkroom and on bauhaus sliders).